Scuba School and Family Dive Center Belize

 What if I don't have a buddy?

 No buddy?
-No problem! if you don't have a buddy, the dive instructor will either personally pair up with you or pair you with another diver to ensure a safe dive for everyone.
+No problem!
+If you don't have a buddy, the dive instructor will either personally pair up with you or pair you with another diver to ensure a safe dive for everyone.

 5.